Can a blood draw cause nerve damage?

 Filing A Nerve Damage From Blood Draw Lawsuit

 What does it take to win a nerve damage lawsuit against your practitioner?
 You’ll need to prove that the technician who treated you was negligent.
-If you’re able to show that the phlebotomist didn’t follow the standard of care, and that you were harmed as a result, you might receive compensation for your injuries.
+Let’s say you’re able to show that the phlebotomist failed to follow the standard of care, and you were harmed as a result.
+In that case, you can pursue compensation for your injuries.
+And you’ll win that compensation too of course, as long as you successfully show those things.

 Cases related to nerve damage after blood draw, like many medical malpractice cases, often end up in a draw (pun intended!).
 Hospitals, medical centers, and labs will fight tooth and nail to bury these cases and not admit guilt.
-However, with the help of a knowledgeable medical malpractice lawyer, you can hold negligent phlebotomists accountable.
+That said, you can hold a negligent phlebotomist accountable.
+With the help of a knowledgeable medical malpractice lawyer.
 (Check out our tips for meeting with a malpractice lawyer, here.)

 So, are nerve damage after blood draw cases ever successful?
 When they prove clear negligence causing susbtantial harm, yes!